aliyahlstephens/javascript-chess-game/README.md

 ```

 ## 🎮 Usage
-After starting the server, navigate to `localhost:3000` in your web browser to start playing.
+After starting the server, navigate to `localhost:3000` in your web browser to start playing

 ## 🤝 Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.